gaborvecsei/gaborvecsei.github.io/_posts/2020-02-24-Monte-Carlo-Dropout.md

 <img src="https://gaborvecsei.github.io/assets/images/blog/mc_dropout/rotation/combined.png" alt="Rotation experiment">

-On the following animation you can see the histogram of the collected softmax outputs (from $1000$ inferences) for the different classes.
+On the following animation you can see the histogram of the collected softmax outputs (from $N=1000$ inferences) for the different classes.
 Red marks the true label, and the highlighted histogram is for the class which is the prediction (`np.argmax(np.mean(softmax_outputs, axis=0))`) of the model at that step.

 <img src="https://gaborvecsei.github.io/assets/images/blog/mc_dropout/rotation/rotation.gif" alt="Rotation experiment gif">

 ## Blending

 2 images are selected and we start to blend them: $combined_n = image1 + \alpha_n image2$ where $\alpha \in [0,1]$ and $n = 0...N$.
-In our case the label $4$ is the "dominant" number and the $1$ fades in, which is rather interesting as the location of the 1 is almost at the stem of the $4$.
+In our case the label $4$ is the "dominant" number and the $1$ fades in, which is rather interesting as the location of the $1$ is almost at the stem of the $4$.
 I think because of this phenomenon our model correctly predicts the label all along (the softmax values, drops from $~0.95$ to only $~0.7$), but with an increasing uncertainty.

 As a human around step 15 I would not be confident to label the image as a $4$.

 <img src="https://gaborvecsei.github.io/assets/images/blog/mc_dropout/blending/combined.png" alt="Blending experiment">

-Also on the animation we can see how the bins for the $4$ start to fill up as the $\alpha$ value increases and the $image2$ becomes more dominant.
+Also on the animation we can see how the bins for the $4$ start to fill up as the $\alpha$ value increases and the $image2$ becomes more dominant and the network becomes more uncertain.

 <img src="https://gaborvecsei.github.io/assets/images/blog/mc_dropout/blending/blending.gif" alt="Blending experiment gif">